antronerds/r2-training-courses/docs/Finding_structural_variants.md

   [**Figure 6: Paired end sequencing makes discovery of structural variants possible.**](_static/images/structural_variants_paired_end.png)

-* These structural variations are best visualized as so called _circosplots_.
-To access these in R2 go to the Graduate Training Course datascope and click the **circos archive** tile.
+These structural variations are best visualized as so called _circosplots_.
+* To access these circosplots in R2, go to the Graduate Training Course datascope and click the **circos archive** tile.

-* An overview of all sequences appears displayed as circos plots.
-These give an immediate comprensive view on the state of the genome.
-Click on one of the circos plots.
+An overview of all sequences appears displayed as circos plots.
+These give an immediate comprehensive view on the state of the genome.
+* Click on one of the circos plots in which you can see many structural variants.

-* In a new tab a detailed view of this specific tumor genome is shown.
+In a new tab a detailed view of this specific tumor genome is shown.
 When hovering over the plot the mouse opens a magnifier window.

+This green button will open up the Google form with which you can submit your answers for sections 1.5 and 1.6.
+<button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/e/1FAIpQLScJf_kpFbMQx6Y6xW8Yb4SdMGlXir3Tbpsip-oUZKwzNVAQ1g/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1.5 and 1.6</button>

 ---------
   ![](_static/images/R2d2_logo.png)**What do the green and red areas mean?
 And the arches crossing the circle?**